ivannicolau/ivannicolau/README.md

 - 💻 I’m currently working with OOP , Spring Boot, JPA, Node.js and Vue.js
 - 🔎 I’m looking to learn more about Python, Data LakeHouse and Azure!
-- 🗓️ 2022 Goals: Get a Junior job as a developer or become a Junior Data Engineer!
+- 🗓️ 2022 Goals: Become a Data Engineer!

 ### Languages and Tools: